sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

     * `dbt_utils` : provides generic tests eg: not_accepted_values, accepted_ranges etc.
     * `codegen` : creates dbt models for you by using some configs, generates model yml file
     * `dbt_project_evaluator`: checks if you following the best practices
-    * `audit_helper` : useful during migrations as it can compare two tables if there is any difference
+    * `audit_helper` : useful during migrations as it can compare two tables if there is any difference to produce **Data Reconciliation Reports**
     * `dbt_expectations` : used mainly for testing
 * Defining a package:
     * `packages.yml` : copy paste the code for the package into this file and this will automatically add a folder of the package in your project
 * Example: `dbt_utils.generate_surrogate_key(['field1', 'field2'])` - this used md5 cryptographic algorithm to generate a hash key which acts as the surroge key

+---

 ### DBT Tests:
 * To maintain data trust we need to do these tests